 Zion Fast Facts

-- The highest elevation found in Zion is 8,726 feet on Horse Ranch Mountain
+Zion’s lowest point is 3,666 feet at Coalpits Wash.
+The highest point in Zion is 8,726 feet at Horse Ranch Mountain.

 Where is Zion National Park?

 Zion National Park is the westernmost of the five national parks in southern Utah, and the closest to major cities, though they are still fairly distant.
 People often visit several national parks in the area.
 It takes about 90 minutes to drive to Bryce Canyon, to the east.
 A drive of about 2 hours south will take you into Arizona, and to the north rim of Grand Canyon.
 Note that road access to the north rim of the Grand Canyon is typically closed from mid October to mid May due to heavy winter snow.
 Further directions and maps can be found at Getting to Zion.